 FAQ on Changes to Academic Requirements

-Physical Education skills courses for first-years and sophomores only, are now valued at one credit each, effective with the Fall 2017 term, who must accumulate 120 credits to graduate.
-Juniors and seniors will continue to receive a total of one credit toward their 113 credits for thed degrees.
-(The courses are shown as flexible credit -- zero to one -- and students will select the appropriate amount during their planning and registration.)
-The FDR requirement still requires all current students to accumulate 4 of these courses, whether or not they carry any credit.
+Effective with the Fall 2017 term, Physical Education skills courses are valued at one credit each for first-years and sophomores only, who must accumulate 120 credits to graduate.
+Juniors and seniors will continue to receive a total of one composite PE credit (PE XXX) upon completion of their four skills courses.
+(During registration, the courses are shown as flexible credit -- zero to one -- and students must select the appropriate amount during their planning and registration.)
+The FDR requirement still requires all current students to accumulate 4 PE skills courses, whether or not they carry any credit.
 Your PE courses will now count in a more rational way, awarding fair credit for the time involved.

 1. I am a junior who has already taken three PEs.
 How does this affect me?